cajacko/writing/writing/kill-the-dog.md

 - Semi-serious
 - Silly

 Yeah I did.
-In the first few weeks of getting my first dog I found myself sleep deprived, constantly vigilant for what the dog was doing (for house training) and being constantly distracted from my work (I work at home).
+In the first few weeks of getting the most adorable little puppy I found myself in a permanent state where I couldn't think clearly for the first time in my life.
+Possibly due to a mixture of sleep deprivation, constant distraction worrying and having massively underestimated the commitment.

-In this state I found that I couldn't think clearly.
-And it wasn't a temporary cause like drink, drugs or a short illness that you can accept.
-I had no idea how to get to a state where I could think properly, whilst having the dog.

-For the first time in my life I got super scared about what it would be like to realise you mental faculties were diminishing.
-Mixed in with seeing my Grandma deteriorate and die due to Alzheimers in the last few years, this state I was in really scared the shit out of me.

-Thankfully I didn't kill the dog, and after I got use to it and the puppy got trained up all is good and super fun now.
-But I can still remember what it felt like.
-And have been trying to think of how I can train myself to accept the situation of losing my mind if it were to happen to me.

-NOTE: Learning to slow down, and be present will have massive benefits when get old and thinking becomes harder.
-If you've made it a habit
+Either way it scared the shit out of me, and made me super unhappy.
+To such a point that I was seriously considering how to kill the dog and make it look like an accident.

+It made me sympathise more with people who are aware that they are losing their minds.
+And having lost my Grandma to Alzheimers a year or so before, the scary reality of this problem was very prominent in my mind.

+So I've been wondering about how you could prepare yourself to better deal with future situations like this.
+And I have a completely un-researched theory:

+>>> Developing a strong instinctive habit for meditation, practicing mindfulness and living in the present moment will  increase your happiness and ability to cope when developing a condition that prevents you from thinking normally.

+NOTE: Explain further

 I learnt a whole bunch of other stuff from this process: